utah-data-mining-spring23/utah-data-mining-spring23.github.io/_assignments/project.md

 ### Poster Outline

-A poster outline will need to be turned in (via Gradescope) by **by April 17** at **5pm**.
+A poster outline will need to be turned in (via Gradescope) **by April 17** at **5pm**.
 This is to be the first full draft; but you can continue tweaking after this step.
 Successful completion of this component is worth **5 points** towards the poster presentation.
 Early submissions are much appreciated.

 You are also encouraged to stop by during office hours to discuss with the instructor or a TA.
 The outline should include a draft of the poster (either as a set of slides) or as a single document.
 It should be near complete, so that the instructor/TA can make concrete suggestions to improve the poster.